 We offer befriending either in the member’s own home, or in a residential home setting.
 It is apparent that although people are placed in residential care, some may still feel loneliness and isolation.
 We now have our volunteer befrienders who spend one-to one time with those who need it in several care homes with in North East Lincolnshire.

-For those who would prefer a telephone call – in addition to, or instead of a home visitor – we now offer our Telephone Befriending service.
+For those who would prefer a telephone call – in addition to, or instead of a home visitor – we now offer our Telephone Befriending service to older people in North East Lincolnshire.
 Members will receive a regular phone call from one of our volunteers, who can lend a friendly ear, offer reassurance or simply be there for a long chat!
 Many people that are isolated find that just having someone checking in and seeing how they are really boosts their mood.

 These weekly social clubs are held in central locations for people aged 60 plus, and offer access to information, advice, support and social activities.
 The key function of the clubs is to give our members somewhere to meet where they feel safe and valued, and also gives them the opportunity to meet new people.
 Many of our members have formed solid friendships and now meet up not only at our clubs, but outside of them as well!